AndreBadur/andrebadur/README.md

 ### hello, see how things is going on

-- 🌱 learning JavaScript, Next, React, Template.yml, AWS Services and Functions.
+- 🌱 learning TypeScript, Next, React, AWS Services.
 - 👯 working with Encora and my team at Fatec Campinas college
 - 📫 How to reach me: send me e-mail on andrebadur123@gmail.com